Table of contents

 Modern Steel Frame Construction

-: One gateway per 3-4 guest rooms
+1 gateway per 3–4 guest rooms

 Universal Placement Principles

-Position gateways in corridor centers to maximize coverage on both sides
+Position gateways in corridor centers

-Maintain consistent height aligned with door hardware
+Keep consistent height aligned with door hardware

 Areas Requiring Additional Coverage

-: Install gateways on both sides of elevator banks
+Elevator lobbies: install on both sides of elevator banks

-: Require one gateway per floor level
+Stairwells: one gateway per floor

 Complete Signal Barriers